0x31i/d4st/README.md

 with commercial DAST at open-source cost.

-Designed as an ASM-NG satellite: it is its own standalone program (no SpiderFoot / ASM-NG runtime dependency) and can optionally POST findings to [ASM-NG](https://github.com/0x31i/asm-ng) via its REST API for a unified view.
+Designed as an ASM-NG satellite: it is its own standalone program (no SpiderFoot / ASM-NG runtime dependency) and can optionally POST findings via its REST API for a unified view.

-## Why
+## Purpose

 Replaces recurring Burp Suite Enterprise authenticated scanning with a self-hosted pipeline that runs inside the client network.
 See `docs/` and the design plan for the full rationale